dreamking60/d3-start-to-finish-leanpub/manuscript/08 Data Joins.md

 ## Updating the joined elements

-Once you’ve joined an array to a selection of HTML/SVG elements you can update the position, color, size etc. of each element using `.style`, `.attr`, `.classed` and `.text`.
+Once you’ve joined an array to a selection of HTML/SVG elements you can update the position, colour, size etc. of each element using `.style`, `.attr`, `.classed` and `.text`.
 (These are the same four methods introduced in the [Updating a selection’s elements section](https://learn.createwithdata.com/books/d3-start-to-finish/sections/updating-a-selection/).)

 Broadly speaking there are three approaches to updating each HTML/SVG element.
 You can: